Msoliman512/simple-crud/README.md

 # simple-crud
-simple dot net core crud application
+simple dot net core crud application with an angular app for the frontend